Majored in Western Hypocrisy

 Colonel Moon: I know all about the UN.
 I studied at Oxford and Harvard.
 Majored in Western hypocrisy.

-- What's even funnier about the line is that Moon speaks it with an air of someone who sees the Western world and its inhabitants as completely beneath him (Truth in Television as this is the cultural attitude of North Korea).
-And then Bond takes note of Moon's collection of western made cars...
+- What's even funnier about the line is that Colonel Moon speaks it with an air of someone who sees the Western world and its inhabitants as completely beneath him (Truth in Television as this is the cultural attitude of North Korea).
+Adding to his hypocrisy is his collection of Western-imported sports cars, a British girlfriend in the form of Miranda Frost, and his undergoing plastic surgery that transforms him into a British playboy with the intent of furthering his scheme of destroying the land mines in the demilitarized zone so that North Korea can retake South Korea.

-- Also used in The World Is Not Enough by 007 himself - When impersonating a Russian scientist, the Hot Scientist compliments his English.
+- Also used in The World Is Not Enough by Bond himself.
+When impersonating a Russian scientist on Renard's team, Dr. Christmas Jones compliments his control of English.
 His response (In Russian): "I studied at Oxford" (which his real identity did).

 - In Indiana Jones and the Temple of Doom.
 Chattar Lal, prime minister to the Maharaja of Pankot, attended Oxford.

-- Night at the Museum : The Mummy, though, of course, he couldn't have actually studied there — instead, his knowledge comes from being kept at the Cambridge Egyptology department.
+- Night at the Museum : Ahkmenrah, though, of course, he couldn't have actually studied there — instead, his knowledge comes from being kept in the Cambridge Egyptology department.

 - In The Mask of Fu Manchu, it is mentioned that Fu Manchu has a doctorate of philosophy from Edinburgh, a doctorate in law from Christ's College, and a doctorate in medicine from Harvard.